Recommender Systems

 For example, purchase histories on an e-commerce site, or clicks on an ad.

-(See the lecture on similarity measures.)
+See the lecture on similarity measures.

-One problem with the story so far arises due to bias. * Some items are significantly higher or lower rated * Some users rate substantially higher or lower in general
+One problem with the story so far arises due to bias.

 These properties interfere with similarity assessment.